 - Windows Key + R > services.msc

-Check back in a couple days after enabling search to make sure that it is still working.
+After turning Search on, check back in a few days to make sure it’s still working.
 Some programs will undo this on a schedule.
-If you see this happening check your anti-virus or other programs that are running in the background as they could be undoing your efforts.
+If you see this happening, check your anti-virus or other programs that are running in the background.

-Quick Fix: One option — which I do on my desktop — is to move the search index from your primary SSD to a secondary HDD.
-This means that I get all the benefits of fast search, timeline, and Cortana from Windows Search without risking my primary SSD.
-To set up your machine like this, go to Control Panel > Indexing Options > Advanced > Index location.
-From here you can move the index to another drive.
+Quick fix: One option is to move the Search index from your primary SSD to a secondary HDD.
+This gives you all the benefits of fast Search, Timeline, and Cortana without risking your primary SSD.
+To set up your device like this, go to Control Panel > Indexing Options > Advanced > Index location.
+From here, you can move the index to another drive.

-It is a longer-term issue however that we are continuing to look at.
-Wear leveling on SSDs is getting better which will help, the indexer improving its compression logic reduces the writes and therefore the wear, but there is still work to do.
+This is also a longer-term issue we’re continuing to look at.
+Wear leveling on SSDs is getting better, which will help, and improving the indexer’s logic reduces the writes and the wear, but there is still work to do.

-Insiders have an uncanny ability to weed out bugs in Insider Preview builds — and Windows Search has been no exception.
-In fact, there is already a bug fix for an issue that an Insider mentioned during our survey:
+Insiders have an amazing ability to weed out bugs in Insider Preview builds, and Windows Search has been no exception.
+In fact, we’ve already fixed a bug from the survey that was stopping indexer from running, because of incorrect permissions on the directory.
+We’re also going to continue to fix more of the open bugs you shared.

-Quick Fix: If you are having issues with search not finding your files, not finding your drive, or finding a drive you don’t want it to search — look at Control Panel à Indexing Options.
-It will show which drives and folders Windows Search is going to look at.
-You can configure all the different folders that it will use.
+Quick fix: If you are having issues with search not finding your files, not finding your drive, or finding a drive you don’t want it to search, look at Indexing Options in Control Panel.
+It will show you which drives and folders Windows Search is looking at.
+You can also configure all the different folders that it will use.

 We’re not at the happily ever after part yet.
 Honestly, we’re still just getting started.
 There’s a ton of work to do, and we’re delighted to have Windows Insiders helping along the way.